artist statement

 moment/ the emotional & aesthetic im-

-pact of a character or a line/artist statement
+pact of a character or a line/"

 biography

-Ebony Noelle Golden is city-born, southern, Black woman descended from country folks, farmers who self-emancipated from sharecropping in rural east Texas and Louisiana and migrated to Ft.
-Worth, Dallas, Houston, Los Angeles for jobs and university.
-She works as a theatrical ceremonialist, culture worker, public scholar, and entrepreneur who wields ecowomanist and Black feminist practices-- often invoking messy, magical, and medicinal methods to support movements for cultural wellness and social justice.
+Ebony Noelle Golden is a city-born, southern, Black woman.
+She is a proud descendant of self-emancipated sharecroppers who migrated from rural East Texas and Louisiana to Fort Worth, Dallas, Houston, and Los Angeles for economic and educational opportunities.
+Golden is a theatrical ceremonialist, culture worker, public scholar, and entrepreneur who wields ecowomanist and Black feminist practices—often invoking messy, magical, and medicinal methods to support movements for cultural wellness and social justice.
+Her approach to art-making, strategic design, teaching, and organizing is steeped in Black women’s activism, experimental performance, and the socio-spiritual power that resides in the communities with which she organizes.
+Golden’s work embodies the power of art and collaboration as drivers of the movement for liberation.

 Ebony Noelle Golden